Fiona-T/world-happiness-data/TESTING.md

 - graph is displayed if Y entered
 - application skips graph and goes to next options if N entered
 - graph question is not displayed when user chose a single year to view score for
+- *Note: the graph displays the years along the bottom as e.g. "2,010" for "2010".
+There is no option within `uniplot` to amend this to show the years as text, i.e. without the comma.
+However the title on top of the graph confirms the years so it should be clear to the user that these are years and not numbers.*
  ![Features - graph option](docs/features-testing/graph-option.png)

 - **Exception handling for Y/N choice: Expectations**